Orleans Parish Prison: First location

 The old Parish Prison opened in 1837 on the square bound by Orleans, Tremé, St. Ann, and Marais.
+Architects Joseph Pilié and A. Voilquin designed it in an austere Franco-Spanish style with two cupolas, and it was built during 1831–1836.
+It was progressively organized, with sections for different offenders and offenses.

 During the day, prisoners were kept outside in the segregated courtyards.
 At night, most prisoners slept on the floor of crowded cells with only two blankets each.
-The last prisoners left in 1895.
-The location was later used to construct a building for the Sewerage and Water Board.

 In 1895, The Times-Picayune described Orleans Parish Prison as:

 "the place where refractory slaves were sent to receive a dose of cat o'nine tails, or to be confined in the dungeons in extreme cases the rebellious blacks were kept dark cells on a diet of bread and water.
 Jailors subjected enslaved people to degrading and torturous prison conditions as a punishment for running away."

-The prison closed in early 1895.
-The new parish prison was completed behind the Criminal Courts building at Elks Place on Tulane and Saratoga that same year, but was poorly built and became damaged from constant use by the 1920s.
-In 1931, prison and court functions were relocated to new facilities at Tulane and Broad, over one mile straight back on Tulane Avenue.
-In 1967, the House of Detention complex opened, followed by the Community Corrections Center (CCC) complex in 1976.
-HOD closed in 2012, and CCC has since been abandoned since 2005.